-5. Knowledge and experience in emergency response and resilience response in East Africa is an asset.
-6. The consultancy team must have a statistician to analyses quantitative and qualitative data.
-It is preferred that this person have both professional and academic background in public health/agricultural statistics and econometrics.
-Bidder must attach detailed CVs Methodology/Approach Understanding of the terms of reference that includes:1.
+Extensive hands-on experience in the sectors of Health, Nutrition, Livelihoods, WASH, and Food Security.
+Experience working in a resource scarce environment.
+Knowledge and experience in emergency response and resilience response in East Africa is an asset.
+The consultancy team must have a statistician to analyse quantitative and qualitative data.
+It is preferred that this person has both professional and academic background in public health/agricultural statistics and econometrics.
+Bidder must attach detailed CVs Methodology/Approach Understanding of the terms of reference that includes: 1.
 Outline of methodology and approach of implementing this assignment.
-Proposed assignment plan that includes clear timelines for the assignment that demonstrates the understanding of the assignment expectation.
-Firm Experience Sample work done: Citation (web link) of at least 3 knowledge products developed and disseminated Detailed budget breakdown based on expected daily rates and initial work plan.
-35% Language and Demonstrated capacity for high-level analysis and report analytical skills writing, includes: Strong writing, analytical and information presentation skills.
+2. Proposed assignment plan that includes clear timelines for the assignment that demonstrates the understanding of the assignment expectation.
+3. Firm Experience Sample work done: Citation (web link) of at least 3 knowledge products developed and disseminated 4.
+Detailed budget breakdown based on expected daily rates and initial work plan.
+35% Language and analytical skills Demonstrated capacity for high-level analysis and report writing, includes: Strong writing, analytical and information presentation skills.
 Capacity building, mentoring and coaching skills.
 Development of high-quality survey reports (share a sample) Developing concept notes and project proposals.
 Excellent interpersonal and communication skills, including the ability to communicate and work with a wide range of stakeholders in a participatory, respectful, collaborative manner, and to enhance effective work relationships.
 Commitment to teamwork and a consensus-led approach to work.
 10%

-7.3.
+6.3.
 Application Requirements